happyuc-project/web3j/docs/source/abi.rst

 Application Binary Interface
 ============================

-The Application Binary Interface (ABI) is a data encoding scheme used in Ethereum for working with smart contracts.
+The Application Binary Interface (ABI) is a data encoding scheme used in HappyUC for working with smart contracts.
 The types defined in the ABI are the same as those you encounter when writing :doc:`smart_contracts` with Solidity - i.e. *uint8, ..., uint256, int8, ..., int256, bool, string,* etc.

-The `ABI module <https://github.com/web3j/web3j/tree/master/abi>`_ in web3j provides full support for the ABI specification, and includes:
+The `ABI module <https://github.com/happyuc-project/webu.java/tree/master/abi>`_ in webuj provides full support for the ABI specification, and includes:

 - Java implementations of all ABI types, including conversion from and to native Java types